Lina Jamil Karam: Career

 During her PhD, she interned at Schlumberger in Austin, Texas, where she worked on data visualization, and at AT&T Bell Labs (Murray Hill, New Jersey), where she worked on low bit-rate video compression and developed color video codecs.

-After receiving her PhD degree at the Georgia Institute of Technology in 1995, she joined Arizona State University where she became a Professor of Electrical and Computer Engineering, Program Chair and Director of the Computer Engineering Program, and the Director of the Image, Video, & Usability Laboratory.
+After receiving her PhD degree at the Georgia Institute of Technology in 1995, she joined Arizona State University where she became a professor of Electrical and Computer Engineering, Program Chair and Director of the Computer Engineering Program, and the Director of the Image, Video, & Usability Laboratory.
 In 2020, she was appointed as the Dean of the School of Engineering at the Lebanese American University in Lebanon and became the first woman to hold a Dean of Engineering position in the Middle East.
-Dr. Karam is currently an Emerita Professor at Arizona State University.
+Dr. Karam is currently an emerita Professor at Arizona State University.
+In 2025, she was elected as Vice President-Membership of the IEEE Signal Processing Society for a three-year term (2026-2028).
+Dr. Karam led R&D and product development for image and video processing, imaging, image and video coding, computer vision, visual communication, quality assessment, sensing, AI/machine learning, robotics and autonomous driving with various industries.

 She has been the recipient of various awards, including the National Science Foundation CAREER Award, the NASA Technical Innovation Award, the Intel Outstanding Researcher Award, the IEEE Signal Processing Society’s Best Journal Paper Award, the IEEE Phoenix Section Outstanding Faculty Award, and the IEEE Region 6 Award.
 She has been an invited keynote/plenary/guest speaker at various technical events, conferences, and industries.
 She has directed numerous funded projects that led to successful technology transfer with industry partners.
 She recently initiated an academia-industry Silicon Valley partnership program, and participated as a judge in the Embedded Vision Summit's Vision Tank 2019, a competition event held in Silicon Valley for startup companies.
-She initiated and helped in establishing the World’s First Visual Innovation Award in 2016 and the World’s First Multimedia Star Innovator Award in 2019.
+She initiated and helped in establishing the World's First Visual Innovation Award in 2016 and the World's First Multimedia Star Innovator Award in 2019.

 Dr. Karam has led interdisciplinary university-industry-government initiatives for defining the next-generation of safe and efficient automated mobility at scale and served as the lead guest editor of special issues on autonomous driving (Special Issue on Autonomous Driving: Sensing and Perception and Special Issue on Autonomous Driving: Learning and Cognition).
-On October 30, 2018, Dr. Karam was featured on FOX 10 News in a segment on driverless cars and in a news article in the Phoenix Business Review Journal on Waymo’s Self-Driving Truck Testing.
+On October 30, 2018, Dr. Karam was featured on FOX 10 News in a segment on driverless cars and in a news article in the Phoenix Business Review Journal on Waymo's Self-Driving Truck Testing.
 She also participated in a podcast and in various panels on self-driving cars and smart cities including panels organized for law professionals, local cities, and public outreach.
 She served as ADAS lead advisor as part of the DoE/GM-sponsored Advanced Vehicular Technologies (AVTC) EcoCAR3 competition.